mysociety/fixmystreet/customising/css.md

 Cobrands.
 Note that FixMyStreet uses SCSS and Compass to generate its CSS so there are no CSS files until `bin/make_css` has been run.

-The CSS provided with FixMyStreet uses CSS3 media queries in a mobile first format order to adapt the layout to work on different devices.
+The CSS provided with FixMyStreet uses CSS3 media queries in a mobile-first format order to adapt the layout to work on different devices.
 It is structured into these main files:

-* base.css -
+* `base.css` --
-This contains all the styling for the content of the pages in a mobile sized browser.
+  all the styling for the content of the pages in a mobile sized browser.
-* layout.css -
+* `layout.css` --
-This contains all the styling for the content of the pages in a desktop sized browser.
+  all the styling for the content of the pages in a desktop sized browser.
-* \_colours.css -
+* `\_colours.css` --
-This contains basic colour information, so you can easily make a site that looks different simply by copying these files to your own cobrand CSS directory, and changing the colours, as we will describe below.
+  basic colour information, so you can easily make a site that looks different simply by copying these files to your own cobrand CSS directory, and changing the colours, as we will describe below.
-* config.rb -
+* `config.rb` --
-This is the config script used by compass
+  the config script used by compass

 Our `.gitignore` file assumes that any CSS files directly in a `cobrands/*` directory are generated from SCSS - if you have CSS files that you want to use